VB-136, 1st tour. Aircrafts BuNo and movement

 Click on thumbnail to expand the photo

-This a/c remained with Hedron until October 1944.
+This a/c remained was transferred to Hedron and remained in Attu until October 1944.
 Dubbed "Pip Squeak", on 23 October it was flown from Attu to Whidbey Island by Lt (jg) L. Patteson of VPB-135 arriving October 26

 Starboard engine failure after takeoff, crash-landed in tundra on Shemya, one man received slight abrasion.
 A/c stricken off the record (Lt.Samuel Dinsmore)